Click here to skip navigation bar.

 Diabetes knowledge, treatment, and prevention strategies advance daily.
 Treatment is aimed at keeping blood glucose near normal levels at all times.
 Training in self-management is integral to the treatment of diabetes.
 Treatment must be individualized and must address medical, psychosocial, and lifestyle issues.

 Treatment of type 1 diabetes: Lack of insulin production by the pancreas makes type 1 diabetes particularly difficult to control.
 Treatment requires a strict regimen that typically includes a carefully calculated diet, planned physical activity, home blood glucose testing several times a day, and multiple daily insulin injections.
-Click here for information on safe syringe disposal.
+Informational flyer on safe syringe disposal.

 Treatment of type 2 diabetes: Treatment typically includes diet control, exercise, home blood glucose testing, and in some cases, oral medication and/or insulin.
 Approximately 40% of people with type 2 diabetes require insulin injections.